 How to Get to the Iwo Jima Memorial

 The parking spots within the grounds of the memorial itself are off-limits to the public on ceremony evenings, although there is some parking on the street in the neighborhood around the Iwo Jima Memorial, you’d best get there well before the parade to get a parking spot.
 A better bet is to park at the Arlington National Cemetery (for a small fee) and ride the free shuttle bus from the Visitors’ Center to the Iwo Jima Memorial.
 The nearest Metro stations are either the Rosslyn stop on the Blue/Orange line or Arlington National Cemetery stop on the Blue line.
 It's about 10-minute walk from both--the walk from and through Arlington National Cemetery is more scenic (or you can ride the shuttle bus).
 (Tip: The Washington Metro Trip Planner is very handy if you’re not familiar with the area’s metro lines.)

 At the Iwo Jima Memorial, there’s little nearby cover for rain, although a grove of trees offers a little protection against light rain showers.
 But evening thunderstorms can be common in the Washington area in the summer, particularly in July and August, and there's no safe cover if a storm rolls through.
 (Here are some tips from the National Weather Service if you do get caught outdoors during a lightning storm.)
 The Lincoln Memorial has some shelter in the event of a storm, but there’s likely to be more people than space.

-The performance lasts about an hour and a quarter.
+The performance lasts roughly an hour and a quarter.

 Information for Photographers